ansible-collections/overview/collection_checklist.md

 - [ ] `meta/runtime.yml` defines the minimal version of Ansible which the collection works with
 - [ ] has changelog, preferably with `changelogs/changelog.yaml`
 - [ ] collection repository should not contain any large objects (binaries) comparatively to the current Galaxy tarball size limit of 20 MB.
 For example, package installers for testing purposes shouldn't be added.
-- [ ] collection repository should not contain any unnecessary files like, for example, temporary files created by development tools.
-Temporary files MUST be added to `.gitignore`.
+- [ ] collection repository should not contain any unnecessary files like, for example, temporary files.
+Temporary files should be added to `.gitignore`.

 **Tests:**